mono/website/docs/gui/gtksharp/new-in-version-2x.md

 The new Toolbar widget comes complete with all the typical buttons and separators and provides a more attractive API to expose Toolbar User Interface elements either programatically or via the UIManager API.

-See the API here: [http:/monodoc/T:Gtk.Toolbar Gtk.Toolbar].
+See the API here: [Gtk.Toolbar](http://docs.go-mono.com/index.aspx?link=T:Gtk.Toolbar).

 Newly bound libraries
 ---------------------